License #: 493010450

 Sarah Welton

 Sarah has been teaching young children since 2015 and holds her bachelor's degree in Early Childhood Education from Sonoma State University.
+She is currently enrolled in American Jewish University's Masor School for Jewish Education and Leadership, where she is working towards her Masters Degree.
 She started teaching dance to preschool age children in Sacramento before furthering her teaching career in a Reggio-Emilia Inspired and Jewish value based program.
 During her time there, Sarah held several positions: floating teacher, classroom teacher, and after care lead, before she became the mentor teacher-guiding new staff in teaching young children with the Reggio-Inspired philosophy through Jewish Values.
-Later on, Sarah became the interim director before leaving in 2022.
+She also served as interim director before leaving in 2022 and opened JCC SoCo Preschool in 2023.

 Sarah believes that the teacher's role is to scaffold children's natural curiosities and wonder, allowing the child to develop a love of learning that will impact them throughout their life.
 She enjoys going on hikes with her fiancé, Michael, and their dog Peanut, as well as working on puzzles!